 The Global Social Responsibility Fund assists Bentley students with financial need to participate in a short-term, GBE or Faculty-led International Course each year.
 The selected student awards will defray the cost of their faculty-led international course.

 The scholarship is provided by the generosity of Joe Cronin, Sr., the fifth President of Bentley University, and Joe Cronin, Jr., MBA ’94, the President of the International Citizens Group.
 Joe Cronin, Sr. was a champion of internationalism, doubling the number of international students enrolled during his tenure.
 Bentley’s International Office is named in his honor.
 The International Citizens Group is a specialized international health insurance agency offering world class insurance plans to those living and traveling around the world.
 Joe Cronin, Jr. is a BC High, Georgetown University, and Bentley University graduate who lives in Hingham, MA with his wife and three children.
 He ranks his Bentley led study abroad trip to Japan as one of his most powerful educational experiences.

 Through Bentley's Multicultural Center all STEP students are eligible for the Robert Alan Study Abroad Scholarship.
 Contact the Multicultural Center for more information about eligibility criteria and the application process.

 The Benjamin A. Gilman International Scholarship aims to support students who have been traditionally under-represented in study abroad, including but not limited to students with high financial need, students with diverse ethnic backgrounds, and students with disabilities.
-Click here to view an information video about the Gilman Scholarship Program and how to apply.

 The Freeman-ASIA Program, generously supported by the Freeman Foundation and administered by the Institute of International Education (IIE), aims to increase the number of U.S. undergraduates who study in East and Southeast Asia by providing them with the information and financial assistance they will need.